-- Anagen effluvium – a large amount of rapid hair loss caused by certain treatments and/or repeated exposure to toxic chemicals.
+- Anagen effluvium – a large amount of rapid hair loss caused by specific treatments or repeated exposure to toxic chemicals.

-However, there has been research put into the idea that there is a relation between a person experiencing alopecia and possibly having a serious infestation of Demodex mites on their scalp and hair follicles.
-In this blog post, we will be looking into how Demodex mites can be a major factor of hair loss in some people.
+However, there has been researching to put into the idea that there is a relation between alopecia and a severe infestation of Demodex mites.
+In this blog post, we will be looking into how Demodex mites can be a significant factor in hair loss in some people.

-Demodex are a genus of tiny parasitic mites that live in or near our hair follicles, and can cause various skin and scalp issues.
-In humans, there are two known Demodex species known as Demodex folliculorum and Demodex brevis.
+In humans, there are two Demodex species known as Demodex folliculorum and Demodex brevis.
 These microscopic mites are present in most people and do not usually cause any harm.
 However, when a high population density of these mites is found on the skin and hair follicles, they may irritate and lead to issues including acne, rosacea, blepharitis, dermatitis, dandruff, hair loss, hair thinning, and many more.

-Demodex mites are known to live in our hair follicles as they thrive on the nutrition on our hair as one of their main food sources.
-As they continue to feed onto this, our hair follicles can become weaker, gradually thinning out and one-by-one our strands will start to fall out, leading to common symptoms of alopecia.
+Demodex mites live in our hair follicles as they thrive on the nutrition on our hair as one of their primary food sources.
+As they continue to feed onto this, our hair follicles can become weaker, gradually thinning out, and one-by-one, our strands will start to fall out, leading to common symptoms of alopecia.

-Now let’s observe which type of alopecia can be caused by Demodex mites – Can Demodex mites be the reason to androgenic alopecia?
+Now let’s observe which type of alopecia can be caused by Demodex mites – Can Demodex mites be the reason for androgenetic alopecia?

 From the paragraph above, Demodex mites cannot be the reason for those experiencing AGA, but they can be the cause of other types of alopecia.